BaratiLab/MeltpoolNet/README.md

 # MeltpoolNet

-This github repository is for our paper "MeltpoolNet: Melt pool Characteristic Prediction in Metal Additive Manufacturing Using Machine Learning" published in the jounal of Additive Manufacturing.
-To read the paper, please visit the following link:
+This github repository contains the datasets and codes for our paper "MeltpoolNet: Melt pool Characteristic Prediction in Metal Additive Manufacturing Using Machine Learning" published in the jounal of Additive Manufacturing.
 # Dataset
 Two dataset has been collected for the MeltpoolNet:
 1. [Regression dataset for the meltpool geometry](https://github.com/BaratiLab/MeltpoolNet/blob/main/Data/meltpoolnet_regression.csv)
 2. [Classification dataset for the meltpool modes and defects](https://github.com/BaratiLab/MeltpoolNet/blob/main/Data/meltpoolnet_classification.csv)

 # Dependecies
 * Numpy
 * Pandas